tmobile/magentaA11y/_checklist-web/nav.md

 screenreader:
   name:  |
-    It indicates its role AND IF multiple navigations are present (ex: Main navigation, Site map, Breadcrumbs), the name of the navigation
+    it indicates its role AND IF multiple navigations are present (ex: Main navigation, Site map, Breadcrumbs), the name of the navigation
   role:  |
-    It is discoverable with screenreader shortcuts as a navigation landmark
+    it is discoverable with screenreader shortcuts as a navigation landmark

 gherkin-keyboard:
   - when:  |